BobKerns/zabob-memgraph/README.md

 # Zabob Memgraph - Knowledge Graph Server

-A Model Context Protocol (MCP) server that provides HTTP endpoints for knowledge graph visualization and interaction.
+A Model Context Protocol (MCP) server for persistent knowledge graph storage with interactive web visualization.
 Part of the Zabob AI assistant ecosystem, designed for thread-safe multi-client support with Docker deployment.

+**📖 See [USAGE_PATTERNS.md](USAGE_PATTERNS.md) for detailed deployment options**

 Imagine a future where your AI assistant not only can talk to you, but can remember important things, and can show you everything it remembers.